jbff/fluxer/web/README_WEB.md

 # Fluxer Web Application

-A modern web interface for the Fluxer word-finding tool.
-This web application provides the same functionality as the Python `fluxer.py` script but with a beautiful, responsive user interface.
+A modern web interface for the Fluxer word-finding and puzzle-solving tools.
+This web application provides the same functionality as the Python scripts (`fluxer.py` and `fluxer_solver.py`) but with beautiful, responsive user interfaces.

+## Pages

+### 1. Single Word Finder (`index.html`)
+- Find individual words with overlapping prefixes and suffixes
+- Advanced filtering options
+- Real-time results with sorting by overlap

+### 2. Puzzle Solver (`solver.html`)
+- Find complete 3-word solution paths for Fluxis puzzles
+- Multiple solution ranking by overlap strength
+- Progress tracking during search

 ## Features